 “Things present themselves to you, and it's how you choose to deal with them that reveals who you are.
 We all say a lot of things, don't we, about who we are and how we think.
 But in the end, it's our actions — how we respond to circumstance that reveals our true character.”

-Following on from my interview with Cate, she has kindly donated a collection of her own clothing and accessories which we will soon be presenting in an exclusive charity initiative.
-Cate is a UN Goodwill Ambassador to UNCHR and she elected that all proceeds of the sale will go to UNHCR Relief efforts in Greece, including Lesbos.
+Following on from my interview with Cate, she kindly donated a collection of her own clothing and accessories to Stil Lifestyle which we duly sold in an exclusive charity initiative in December 2020.
+Cate is a UN Goodwill Ambassador to UNCHR and she elected that all proceeds of the sale go to UNHCR Relief efforts in Greece, including Lesbos.

 We are delighted that to date, our Cate Blanchett Pre-owned collection has raised £6204 for UNHCR.

 Photo taken by Steven Chee from Cate’s personal collection.

 With thanks to: Fritha Wolsak and Christine Polyblank.